Elao/ErrorNotifierBundle/README.md

     handlePHPErrors: true # catch fatal erros and email them
     handlePHPWarnings: true # catch warnings and email them
     handleSilentErrors: false # don't catch error on method with an @
+    filteredRequestParams: [password] # replace request contents of parameter "password" with stars
     ignoredClasses: ~
 ```